 1. Connect your IDE’s Codewind extension to your remote instance of Codewind.

-1. Locate the Codewind view in VS Code and click the cloud icon to launch the new connection wizard:
+1. Locate the Codewind view in VS Code and click the cloud icon to start the new connection wizard:

-3. Complete the three required fields: Gatekeeper URL, developer username, and developer password, and then save.
+3. Complete the three required fields: Gatekeeper URL, username, and password.
+Then, click Save.

-The IDE validates the connection and adds it to the Codewind panel:
+The IDE validates the connection and adds it to the Codewind pane:

 The IDE and Codewind are connected.

-1. If it’s not already open, navigate to the connection details page with the link:
+1. If it’s not already open, go to the connection details page with the link:

-4. Complete the Docker connection details.
+4. Complete the container registry connection details.
 For example, if you are using Docker Hub, enter

-- Your repo name, which is usually the same as your username.
+- Your container registry namespace, which is usually the same as your username.